solo-io/go-utils/changelogutils/README.md

 Changelogs will automatically be rendered into a markdown string, and the CI release bot will immediately update a release description to be the changelog when a release is published.
 No manually entered description should be used (it will get overwritten).

+### Rendering notes

+Changelogs for a tag are merged and rendered in the following order:

+- Summary
+- Breaking changes
+- New Features
+- Fixes
+- Closing

+If the contents for a section are empty, it is omitted.

+A breaking change, new feature, or fix are rendered in the following way: `<description> (<issueLink>)`

+Non-user facing changes are omitted from the changelog.
+If there are no user-facing changes in a release, the rendered notes will just say:

+> This release contained no user-facing changes.

 ## Pushing release notes and docs to Solo Docs